Abundant Acres Growers

 Florida Market

 70-90 days.
 Productive plants to 38" tall are good for Southern gardens.
 Black-skinned 9" bell-shaped fruit fruit hold up well in the sun.
-Resistant to fruit rot and phomopsis blight.
+Resistant to fruit rot and phomopsis blight, two maladies that are prevalent in Southern gardens.

 75-90 days.
 Italian type 6-10" fruits are teardrop-shaped, white with purple stripes.
 Very popular heirloom originating in France in 1850.
-Recommended for Southern gardeners, but has been grown successfully at least as far north as Connecticut.
+Especially recommended for Southern gardeners.